German exports dive, Bundesbank slashes forecasts

 "We are seeing the beginning of a strong hit to German exports," said Berenberg Bank's Holger Schmieding.

-"If our neighbours aren't doing well, Germany can't remain an island of tranquillity," the economist added.
+"If our neighbors aren't doing well, Germany can't remain an island of tranquility," the economist added.

 The head of Germany's exporters' association (BDA), Anton Boerner, said late last month the euro zone debt crisis was like a "sword of Damocles" hanging over the real economy.
 He urged leaders to break the cycle of fear and uncertainty with clear decisions and commitments.